All Episodes

 He's facing time for lying the same way William Jefferson Clinton faced time for lying.

-But William Jefferson Tinton uh never was charged.
+But William Jefferson Tenton never was charged.

-He doesn't didn't face time.
+He didn't face time.

-Uh Scooter Libby was simply acting on orders to get the right story out.
+Scooter Libby was simply acting on orders to get the right story out.

 If anybody was lying to the American people about anything, it was Joe Wilson and his wife and this whole cabal.

-The 911 Commission has indicated he was lying.
+The 9-11 Commission has indicated he was lying.

 The 9-11 Commission has told people that what he came back and said about Niger was actually helpful to the CIA and confirming what they thought was going on.

-This is this is a hundred and eighty degrees out of phase.
+This is 180 degrees out of phase.

 Scooter Libby's been caught in a process case.

-In fact, Bob Novak the other day said Fit Fitzgerald knows who who the original leaker is.
+In fact, Bob Novak the other day said Fitzgerald knows who the original leaker is, and he's not going after that person because there's no crime.

-And and I'm convinced that the independent counsel doesn't want all of his work to just be a little perjury case about a crime that wasn't committed, so now he's expanding the scope to make his case and his career look like it's got something very important going on and wants to have a legacy here.
+And I'm convinced that the independent counsel doesn't want all of his work to just be a little perjury case about a crime that wasn't committed.

-I don't see the press championing scooter.
+I don't see the press championing Scooter.

 I don't see the press saying, you know, Scooter's doing what he was doing to serve his country.